r-pad/zephyr/README.md

 ## Download pre-processed dataset

-Download pre-processed training and testing data from this Google Drive [link](https://drive.google.com/file/d/1muKKrVwxYgXF9mNm_Xkw1nym2RrEaigG/view?usp=sharing) and unzip it in the `python/zephyr/data` folder.
-The unzipped data takes around 66GB of storage.
+Download pre-processed training and testing data (`ycbv_preprocessed.zip`, `lmo_preprocessed.zip` and `ppf_hypos.zip`) from this Google Drive [link](https://drive.google.com/drive/folders/1Fq-24RAnn0uWAEVauwMZgpqtWYkZCqQI?usp=sharing) and unzip it in the `python/zephyr/data` folder.
+The unzipped data takes around 66GB of storage in total.

 The following commands need to be run in `python/zephyr/` folder.
 ```